 How long does it take to learn Thai language?

-Your Thai language school will probably have its own idea about this answer, but I’d say that if you live in Thailand and practice every day, you can become functionally fluent in 1-2 years.
+Your Thai language school (Bangkok or somewhere else) will probably have its own idea about this answer, but I’d say that if you live in Thailand and practice every day, you can become functionally fluent in 1-2 years.
 Notice I said “functionally”—you’re not going to be writing (or reading) novels, or giving interviews in the media.
 But you will be able to get by, more or less without English, which is the entire point.

 Where can I learn Thai language?

 I generally recommend people study Thai language in Thailand, if they can, but you can of course do it remotely.
 A bevy of applications exist, to say nothing of relatively old school solutions like the Rosetta Stone software.
 In terms of where in Thailand to study, it doesn’t matter.
 Though locals speak different dialects throughout the Kingdom, you’ll always be taught standard Thai.

 Where is the best place to learn Thai?